omicsNLP/microbELP/README.md

 # 🦠 microbELP

 **microbELP** is a text mining pipeline for automatic recognition and normalisation of microbiome-related entities in biomedical literature.
-It identifies microbial mentions (excluding viruses) in full-text scientific articles and links them to the **[NCBI Taxonomy](https://www.ncbi.nlm.nih.gov/taxonomy)** identifiers.
+It identifies microbial mentions (excluding viruses) in full-text scientific articles and links them to their **[NCBI Taxonomy](https://www.ncbi.nlm.nih.gov/taxonomy)** identifiers.

 The system was developed to support large-scale microbiome curation and downstream text mining tasks by providing consistent and standardised microbial annotations in BioC-formatted JSON files (from [Auto-CORPus](https://github.com/omicsNLP/Auto-CORPus)).